TrueNASTrueNAS Nightly Development Documentation

 2. Select the desired install drive.

-Next, enter a password for the new admin user.
+Next, enter a password for the new truenas_admin user.

-The next step is to configure SCALE network and general settings.
-Experienced users can use the Console Setup Menu to configure network settings, but if you are unfamiliar with the Console setup menu and how network configuration works, we recommend using the SCALE UI to configure settings.
-TrueNAS SCALE uses DHCP to assign an IP address to the primary system interface and displays it at the top of the Console Setup menu screen.
+The next step is to configure TrueNAS network and general settings.
+Experienced users can use the Console Setup Menu to configure network settings, but if you are unfamiliar with the Console setup menu and how network configuration works, we recommend using the TrueNAS UI to configure settings.
+TrueNAS uses DHCP to assign an IP address to the primary system interface and displays it at the top of the Console Setup menu screen.
 Use this IP address to log into the web UI.